Travel Insurance

 • Emergency treatment for a snake bite

 The common characteristic of all these medical events is that they are sudden, unexpected events.
+Anything that wouldn’t be considered necessary care for an illness or injury which occurs abroad typically wouldn’t be covered by travel insurance.

-Travel Insurance & Medical Tourism
+Travel Insurance Is Not Meant for Medical Tourism

 While some people suffering terrible illnesses and injuries can, with careful planning and very specific permissions, come to the United States for a much needed surgery, U.S. visitors can not expect to use their travel insurance for these kinds of situations.